The route October 20-25:

 Wally Creek, we skipped because you have to pull over on the side of the Pacific Rim Highway, which is totally doable on the way to Tofino from Port Alberni but on the way back you have to kamikaze across the highway to get to the parking.

 Sprout Lake we did on the way back from Tofino and we found some random turn-off with ample parking that was deserted.
 The bears hibernate because there are no more fish for them to eat so when we saw red Sockeye salmon by the water’s edge, we began to fear a bear was going to creep on us.

 Closed because of Covid

 Basically, anything that is on indigenous land is closed.
 Including Hot Spring Cove.

 The things that we did that were open:

 The parts in dark green on the map are considered part of the Pacific Rim National Park.
-To walk/ park/ hike in any of this area, you need to have a park pass.
-You can purchase it from kiosks in the parking lots (card only) or from any of the open tourist info centers for 10.00 CAD.
+To walk/ park/ hike in any of these areas, you need to have a Park Pass.
+You can purchase it from kiosks in the parking lots (card only) or from any of the open tourist info centres for 10.00 CAD.
 It is good for 24 hours and you keep it on your car dash so you don’t get ticketed.
-If you’re debating whether you are a sleazy person or not, within an hour we saw someone getting ticketed for not having a park pass, so don’t be an ass (like me) and buy a pass!
+If you’re debating whether you are a sleazy person or not, within an hour we saw someone getting ticketed for not having a Park Pass, so don’t be an ass (like me) and buy a pass!